Formate-dependent Regulation of Cancer Metastasis

 Discovery of Formate Overflow

 I discovered in 2016 the phenomenon of formate overflow, an alternative pathway for serine catabolism via folate-mediated one-carbon (1C) cycle.
-Instead of using formate for nucleotide synthesis (to support proliferation), formate overflow is characterised by formate excretion from cancer cells.
+Instead of using formate for nucleotide synthesis (to support proliferation), formate overflow is characterized by formate excretion from cancer cells.

 Impact on Cancer Metastasis